rafaelma/pgbackman/docs/manual.rst

    # Are all values correct (yes/no): yes
    --------------------------------------------------------

-   [Done] Backup definition for dbname: test02 created.
+   [Done] Backup definition for dbname: test02 registered.

 register_backup_server